Cloud commuting and graphic designers

 The disadvantage of cloud commuting

 There’s one, but it’s a big one: security.
 Moving all your work to the clouds does compromise the information.
 The extent of this problem depends on the sensitivity of the files that you store in the cloud.
-Security should be set on a case by case basis but I would urge all cloud commuters to employ all the usual procedures: run regular back ups of everything and keep them away from where you work, have secure email if necessary; run the latest upgrades of all the software you are using, and install and regularly update virus scanning software.
+Security should be set on a case by case basis but I would urge all cloud commuters to employ all the usual procedures: run regular back ups of everything and keep them away from where you work; run the latest updates of all the software you are using, and install and regularly update virus scanning software.

 Cloud commuting and graphic design